Autopsy of Frank Ocean’s Coachella 2023 show in Indio, California

 FRANK OCEAN

-On stage, Frank Ocean wore a blue Mammut Eigerjoch Light IN hooded jacket and gray Loewe Poly Crinkle Trousers, as well as a black durag and white slippers.
+On stage, Frank Ocean wore a blue Mammut Eigerjoch Light IN Hooded Jacket and gray Loewe Poly Crinkle Trousers, as well as unidentified white slippers, a black durag, diamond earrings, a gemstone ring on his right hand, and a bracelet on his left wrist (jewelry possibly by Homer).

 HOCKEY PLAYERS [EXCLUSIVE]

 A source shared info with blonded.blog’s Odysseus about the outfits planned for some of the hockey players who were cut from the program.
-The uniform concept included a beige Indera Mills thermal undershirt and pants, a beige vest bedazzled with rhinestones (not pictured below), and a white Bauer Re-Akt helmet.
-Additionally, according to would-be hockey player Dan Powers, the teams also donned sparkling chrome masks made of makeup and prosthetics.
+The uniform concept for one team included a beige Indera Mills Max Weight Thermal Shirt and Pants, a beige vest bedazzled with rhinestones (not pictured below), and a white Bauer Re-Akt 70 Hockey Helmet.
+Additionally, according to the would-be performer Dan Powers, the players also donned sparkling chrome masks made of makeup and prosthetics.

 CRYSTALLMESS

-Crystallmess’ outfit came via French fashion designer Jean Paul Gaultier and Hugo Lecot, with jewelry from Pierre Demones and Mondo Mondo, and hair by Jawara.
+Crystallmess’ outfit came via French fashion designer Jean Paul Gaultier and Hugo Lecot, with jewelry by Pierre Demones and Mondo Mondo, and hair styling by Jawara.

 APPENDIX 003: “INSTRUMENTATION”

-Note: This section is incomplete.
-If you can help identify the remaining instruments and equipment, or have better photos, contact blonded.blog’s Odysseus.
+Note: If you can help identify or have better photos of the show’s music equipment, please contact blonded.blog’s Odysseus.

-During the show, performers used a variety of retro and modern musical equipment, including (but not limited to) the following:
+During the concert, performers used a variety of retro and modern musical equipment, including (but not limited to) the following:

 DANIEL AGED

-The musical director, Daniel Aged, strummed an unidentified Fender bass and an acoustic guitar.
-He also played a 1970 Minimoog Model D analog synthesizer.
+The show’s musical director, Daniel Aged, strummed an unidentified Fender bass guitar, electric guitar, and acoustic guitar.
+He also played a Minimoog Model D analog synthesizer (introduced by Moog Music in 1970).

 SIR DYLAN

-Sir Dylan played the keys on three different boards, including a 1976 Yamaha CP-70 electric grand piano, as well as unidentified 49-key and 88-key pianos.
+Sir Dylan played the keys on three different boards, including a 73-key Yamaha CP-70 electric grand piano (first sold in 1976), a 64-key Wurlitzer 200A electric piano (1974), and an unidentified 88-key piano.
 He also picked up a guitar at different points in the show.

 EDDIE BURNS

-Eddie Burns beat an unidentified acoustic drum set, which featured Istanbul hi-hats and cymbals.
-Alongside the kit, he also played a Roland SPD-SX sampling pad.
+Eddie Burns beat an unidentified acoustic drum set featuring Istanbul hi-hats and cymbals (debuted in 1980).
+Alongside the kit, he also played a Roland SPD-SX sampling pad (2011).

 CRYSTALLMESS